Updated: Mar 2

 Facilitator of the Scrum process

 The Scrum Master is the facilitator of the Scrum process.
-As the facilitator, the SM is responsible for the scheduling of the different Scrum events, managing the discussions, processing the meeting results and more.
+As the facilitator, the SM is responsible for scheduling the different Scrum events, managing the discussions, processing the meeting results, and more.
 This is just at the start of the transition when the team is still new to the Scrum framework.
-Once the team gain experience, this responsibly should be shared among all team members.
+Once the team gain experience, this responsibility should be shared among all team members.

-The first responsibility of the SM is to coach the team with respect to Scrum artifacts and to make sure that the team follow the Scrum spirit, rules, values, and practices.
+The first responsibility of the SM is to coach the team with respect to Scrum artifacts and make sure that the team follows the Scrum spirit, rules, values, and practices.

 Improving communication with other stakeholders

-The Scrum Master should maintain a good relationship between the team and the Product Owner, and with any other stakeholders that can promote team success.
+The Scrum Master should maintain a good relationship between the team, the Product Owner, and other stakeholders to promote team success.

 Protecting the team with balance

-A good SM should protect the team, without being overprotective.
+A good SM should protect the team without being overprotective.
 Why?
-Because we want the team to develop tools and practices that allow them to solve their own problems so that they can grow professionally.
+Because we want the team to develop tools and practices that allow them to solve their problems to grow professionally.

-The SM has a responsibility to ensure that the Scrum team members can work without any impediments that affect their ability to deliver their commitments.
-To do so, the Scrum Master must create an optimal working environment for the team and is also responsible for maintaining it.
+The SM is responsible for ensuring that the Scrum team members can work without any impediments that affect their ability to deliver their commitments.
+The Scrum Master must create an optimal working environment for the team and is also responsible for maintaining it.

 An important point is that the Scrum Master is not directly responsible for removing impediments; his job is to ensure each impediment is taken care of by the relevant stakeholders (SMs from other teams, PO, Agile coach, team member etc.).